M-o-a-T/moat-kv/docs/source/command_line.rst

    The name of the file to decode.

-.. program:: distkv dump init
+.. program:: moat.kv dump init

 Create an initial data file.

 .. option:: <node>

-   The node name of the DistKV server that should load the initial file.
+   The node name of the MoaT-KV server that should load the initial file.

 .. option:: <file>

    The file to write.
-Typically ``/var/lib/distkv/%Y-%m-%d/0.dkv``.
+Typically ``/var/lib/moat.kv/%Y-%m-%d/0.dkv``.

-.. program:: distkv dump msg NAME…
+.. program:: moat.kv dump msg NAME…

 Monitor all back-end messages.
-(I.e. not just those from DistKV.)
+(I.e. not just those from MoaT-KV.)
 Decodes MsgPack messages.
 Display as YAML.

 .. option:: NAME